KatherLab/swarm-learning-hpe/README.md

 ## Node list
 Nodes will be added to vpn and will be able to communicate with each other after setting up the Swarm Learning Environment with [Install](#install)
 - Sentinel node: Dresden
-  - IP address: 10.15.0.5(please put this ip address after -s flag whenever it is needed)
+  - IP address: 10.15.0.18(please put this ip address after -s flag whenever it is needed)
   - Hostname: swarm
   - Maintainer: [@Jeff](https://github.com/Ultimate-Storm)
 - Other nodes:
   - VHIO: Adrian
-    - IP address: unassigned
+    - IP address: 10.15.0.17
     - Hostname: radiomics
     - Maintainer: [@Adrià](adriamarcos@vhio.net)